sandmann83/BitCube/README.md

 A move with a tick (') after it means a counterclockwise turn if you were facing that side.

+Thanks to an open source Python Rubik's Cube implementation that I slimmed down.
+No author to give credit to, so here it is: http://pastebin.com/KwGMujyB.

 **Example Output**
 ```
 $ ./bitcube.py